Date of Award

 The sample included 52 parents of fourth and fifth grade students.
 Archival achievement data were obtained for the students.
 Participants’ data were used to determine if there were differences in school climate perceptions based on parents’ use or nonuse of the PRC, differences in students’ achievement based on their parents’ PRC use or nonuse; and any relationships among students’ academic achievement, parents’ perceptions of school climate as measured by eight school climate domains, and parents’ use or nonuse of the PRC.
 An Independent Samples t-test found that PRC activity did not significantly impact parents’ perceptions of school climate.
 A Chi-Square analysis found that there was no difference in students’ academic achievement based on their parents’ PRC use or nonuse.
 A Spearman’s Rho analysis revealed weak, positive correlations between PRC use and parental perceptions of students’ achievement motivation, principal’s caring and sensitivity and students’ ELA performance, and school building characteristics and students’ mathematics performance.
 A moderate, positive correlation was found between students’ ELA performance and mathematics performance.
 A weak, negative correlation was found between parents’ involvement in collaborative decision making at their child’s school and PRC use.
 A weak, negative correlation was also found between collaborative decision-making and students’ ELA performance.

 Chisolm, Cherisse Le'Fay, "The Impact of Access to School-Based Parent Resource Centers on Parents' Perceptions of School Climate and Students' Academic Achievement" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1393.